PriyankaaNigam/AI-Data-Unlocked/customer_segmentation/README.md

 - **Income vs. Age:** Older customers earn slightly less than younger ones.
 - **Spending vs. Income:** How much a customer earns does not strongly determine how much they spend.

-- Did not include Boxplots and outlier removal as extreme values such as higher income provide meaninful contribution.
+- Did not include Boxplots and outlier removal as extreme values such as higher income provide meaningful contribution.
 ## Outputs
 - Cluster labels and scatter plot showing segments (e.g. Budget Buyers, Mid-Spenders, Luxury Shoppers)